-Really, that’s all it needs to be, because Aja’s direction and the two lead performances make the most of the concept.
+Really, that’s all it needs to be because Aja’s direction and the two lead performances make the most of the concept.
 In the realm of movie monsters, there hasn’t yet been a movie to properly showcase how terrifying alligators can be, except for maybe Lake Placid.
 I mean, they’re essentially giant lizards with the ability to tear a human being limb from limb.
 Aja does not let us forget this.

 The majority of Crawl takes place in a cramped crawl space, letting this tension multiply exponentially as Haley tries to figure out how to outsmart the gators.
 Aja and cinematographer Maxine Alexandre put Haley and her father in every sort of encounter you can imagine with these creatures.
 They smash windows, they chase Haley and her father, and oh yeah, this might be a good time to bring up that they dismember.
 And it never got old once.

 Speaking of the script, that’s Crawl‘s one (non-fatal) flaw.
 The dialogue is often too obvious for its own good as writers Michael and Shawn Rasmussen hit us over the head with expository lines about Haley and her father’s backstory.
-A few one-liners fall flat and there’s a general clunkiness to the way these characters speak, but Aja manages to work around it so that it’s basically a non-issue.
+A few one-liners fall flat and there’s a general clunkiness to the way these characters speak.
+Nevertheless, Aja manages to work around it so that it’s basically a non-issue.

 Crawl is now in theaters.